h. How to cite and credit Red Hen

 A note on permission to publish or present materials from Red Hen: Using Red Hen for research is protected by section 108 of the U.S. Copyright Act (see below).
 Quoting or presenting materials from Red Hen in publications or presentations is a separate matter, covered by relevant national and international laws, such as "fair use" laws in the United States.
 Such use is not something Red Hen has authority to authorize.

-Describing the RHL dataset at UCLA:
+Describing the RHL dataset: